 We visited Savannah in the hot and humid month of July, but the cemetery is so shaded that the temperature wasn’t so bad.
-We did visit after lunch, so were visiting in the warmest part of the day.
+It was after lunch, so we were visiting in the warmest part of the day.

 We really didn’t have a plan when we arrived.
 I had read about some of the more famous statues, and there are maps available online if you want to find a particular sculpture or grave.
 We just decided to wander around.